 Diplomats and the media can have a rich, symbiotic relationship.
 Both hunger for information and its interpretation.
 Both, however much evidence may appear to stack up to the contrary, are human beings.

-That interdependence was perhaps closest in Moscow.
+That interdependence between diplomacy and the media was perhaps closest in Moscow.
 In the 1990s, diplomats and journalists struggled to make sense of chaos as communism and authoritarianism collapsed and regrouped.
 The ambassador held lunches with the UK press corps in the ex-sugar baron’s mansion that was the residence, and also the embassy, opposite the Kremlin.
 At one such event many speakers bemoaned the fact that the Communists, ejected from power in 1991, threatened to do well in upcoming elections.
 It took John Kampfner, then bureau chief of the Daily Telegraph, to point out that this system was called democracy.

-The worst press behaviour I witnessed, prophetically, came during the 1986 visit to Vienna of the Prince and Princess of Wales.
+In all my experience of diplomacy and the media, the worst press behaviour I witnessed, prophetically, came during the 1986 visit to Vienna of the Prince and Princess of Wales.
 I was responsible for handling the media, and rode my bike, black-tied, to the evening banquet at the City Hall.
 My efforts were in vain.
 A fist-fight broke out among photographers between those with good camera positions to capture “Lady Di” and those less fortunate.

 Nor shall I ever forget the scolding I received from magisterial, legendary journalist Hella Pick for failing to admit her to the ambassador’s residence in Vienna to use his private phone.